Measuring social exclusion

 The Brotherhood of St Laurence began collaborating with the Melbourne Institute of Applied Economic and Social Research (MIAESR) in 2008 to find out who experiences social exclusion.

-Note: From 2010 the material resources domain includes an indicator on household financial status.
-This was done to ensure there are at least two of the common indicators available every year in all the domains.
-The annual estimates of social exclusion for 2005–2014 included the new indicator.
+Note: From 2010 the material resources domain includes an indicator on household financial status, to ensure that at least two of the common indicators are available every year in all the domains.
+Little work experience is defined as less than two years' cumulative work history.

 The data we use is from the Household, Income and Labour Dynamics in Australia (HILDA) Survey.
 This is a nationally representative study of Australian households that began in 2001 (see www.melbourneinstitute.com/hilda/).
-The study aims to follow the same 13,000 people, aged over 15 years, who are interviewed each year about a wide range of social and economic aspects of life.
+The study aims to follow the same group of more than 13,000 people, aged over 15 years, who are interviewed each year about a wide range of social and economic aspects of life.

 Using an annual survey like HILDA allows us to analyse changes in individual and household social exclusion over time to assess trends.
 We can then examine the prevalence of exclusion, its depth and persistence – and work out who experiences it.
-The monitor will be updated with each new wave of the HILDA survey.
-The latest data is from 2012.
+The monitor is updated with each new wave of the HILDA survey.
+The latest data is from 2017.

 Although it includes a wide range of data, the HILDA Survey has a few limitations.
 It does not collect data on homelessness, internet access, lifelong learning, voter enrolment and experiences of discrimination so these issues are not included in our key indicators.